-- (10) The first real estate related loan financing matures in November 2006, bears a floating rate of interest and amortizes principal based on collateral receipts.
-The second real estate related loan financing matures in February 2006, bears a floating rate of interest, and amortizes principal based on collateral receipts.
-The residential mortgage loan financing matures in November 2007, bears a floating rate of interest, and is subject to adjustment monthly based on the agreed upon market value of the loan portfolio.
-We believe that, for similar financial instruments with comparable credit risks, their effective rates approximate market rates.
-Accordingly, the carrying amounts outstanding are believed to approximate fair value. - (11) These agreements bear floating rates of interest and we believe that, for similar financial instruments with comparable credit risks, the effective rates approximate market rates.
-Accordingly, the carrying amounts outstanding are believed to approximate fair value.
-These agreements mature in one to seven months. - (12) These are two essentially offsetting interest rate caps and two essentially offsetting interest rate swaps, each with notional amounts of \$32.5 million, an interest rate cap with a notional balance of \$17.5 million, and one interest rate swap with a notional amount of \$2.0 million.
-The maturity date of the purchased swap is July 2009; the maturity date of the sold swap is July 2014, the maturity date of the \$32.5 million caps is July 2038, the maturity date of the \$17.5 million cap is July 2009, and the maturity date of the latter swap is January 2009.
+(12) These are two essentially offsetting interest rate caps and two essentially offsetting interest rate swaps, each with notional amounts of \$32.5 million, an interest rate cap with a notional balance of \$17.5 million, and two interest rate swaps with an aggregate notional amount of \$8.0 million.
+The maturity date of the purchased swap is July 2009; the maturity date of the sold swap is July 2014, the maturity date of the \$32.5 million caps is July 2038, the maturity date of the \$17.5 million cap is July 2009, and the maturity dates of the latter swaps are November 2008 (\$6.0 million) and January 2009 (\$2.0 million).
 The fair value of these agreements is estimated by obtaining counterparty quotations.